 Five Tips for a Happy and Healthy Plant-Based Thanksgiving

-Start a new tradition.
 I love this!
 Traditions can be anything, whether it’s Frisbee in the park, watching a certain movie, or silly things like hiding something that everyone has to try and find.
 Have fun with it.
-If you’re not sure what to do, look up traditions of other cultures and use it as a teaching lesson for your kids.
+If you’re not sure what to do, look up traditions of other cultures and use them as a teaching lesson for your kids.

 Vanessa Chamberlin is a Certified Holistic Health Practitioner and Lifestyle Coach and author of The Fire-Driven Life: How to Ignite the Fire of Self-Worth, Health, and Happiness with a Plant-Based Diet (affiliate link).